utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-mock.md

 ## Using a gRPC mock server

 Before creating a gRPC mock server, you must have an API definition.
-This can either be an API in your workspace, a `.proto` file you want to import, or you can create a new API using the Postman API Builder.
+This can either be an API in your workspace, a protobut (protocol buffer) file you want to import, or you can create a new API using the Postman API Builder.

 To create the gRPC mock server, do the following: